PedroFurigo/Practicing_DB_Knowledge/README.md

 # Practicing_DB_Knowledge
 A project using Postgres to enhance knowledge in databases, including SELECT and other commands.

+Yes, it's in Portuguese.
+I'm sorry about that.
+It's an exercise from university that I'm studying.

 # Requirements
 PostgreSQL 14+